vgaltes/vgaltes.github.io/_posts/2018-05-16-using-different-configuration-per-stage.md

 "deploy:prod": "./node_modules/.bin/serverless deploy --stage prod"
 ```

 Now we should change the CircleCI config.yml file to use the new way to deploy.
 We're also going to change how we install the packages in the CI pipeline.
-So, go to the section named "Install Serverless CLI and dependencies" and substitue the "npm install" line with the following ones:
+So, go to the section named "Install Serverless CLI and dependencies" and substitute the "npm install" line with the following ones:

 ```
 # update npm